 Today’s post is written by Tom McAnear, a processing archivist who works with civilian textual records.

-The Research Report document files from the Office of Research and Media Reaction in RG 306 (Records of the U.S. Information Agency) are important for researching both foreign and domestic opinion about key events, important issues, and the actions of other governments.
+The Research Report document files from the Office of Research and Media Reaction in Record Group 306 (Records of the U.S. Information Agency) are important for researching both foreign and domestic opinion about key events, important issues, and the actions of other governments.
 Between 1953 and 1999, the office conducted surveys and focus groups on attitudes of foreign publics and monitored U.S. public opinion on foreign policy issues.

 Finding these records, however, was difficult as they were spread out over many different series in RG 306.
 Many of these document files were mixed in with USIA geographic files.
 Recently, these Research Report files were broken out of the many different series and consolidated into one series each.
-Each series now has its own description in the Archival Research Catalog (ARC).
+Each series now has its own description in NARA’s Research Catalog (ARC).
 Now, for example, all Special Reports are together in one series instead of being mixed among several different series.
 This provides for ease of use by researchers and for reference staff in records consultation.
 A folder list is available for each series in ARC.
 A printed version of each folder list is also available in the finding aids in the consultation area in the research room.

 Each series is arranged by a numerical filing number, whereby the first report of the year was assigned the number one, the next report number two, etc.; the next year the numbering sequence began again with number one.
 Researchers should note the date of the report, as well as its number.
 A sample file would appear as: M-1-63 (Research Memoranda, #1, 1963).